jeffreyhanson/raptr/README.md

 **If this R package helped you, please cite it.**

-Hanson J.O., Rhodes J. R., Fuller R. A. (2015). raptr: Representative and Adequate Prioritisation Toolkit in R. Version 0.0.1.
+Hanson J. O., Rhodes J. R., Possingham H. P, and Fuller R. A. (2016). raptr: Representative and Adequate Prioritization Toolkit in R. R package.
+R package version 0.0.2. https://github.com/jeffreyhanson/raptr.